-My painting technique explores the tension between control and happy accident, elegance and roughness – there is a tension where they meet.
-Proudly self-taught, I evolved my representational drip technique gradually over several years, testing different materials, refining it, making a mess and sometimes getting it wrong in order to get it right.
+My action painting technique explores the tension between control and happy accident, elegance and roughness – there is a tension where they meet.
+Proudly self-taught, I evolved my drip technique gradually over several years, testing different materials, refining it, making a mess and sometimes getting it wrong in order to get it right.

 Please use the contact form below to discuss collaborations, private commissions and prices.

 Please do not copy or re-use any images from this website.

 Copyright is retained by the artist for all images.